fmanimashaun/book-car-api/README.md

 In order to create databases and run the tests, you need to follow this steps:

-1. Remove config/master.key and config/credentials.yml.enc if they exist.
+1. Remove `config/credentials.yml.enc` if they exist.
-2. Run `rails secret`.
-This will generate a key.
-Copy and reserve the key to use later.
-3. If you use Windows run: `$env:EDITOR="code --wait"; rails credentials:edit` If you use Linux run: `EDITOR="code --wait" bin/rails credentials:edit`
+2. If you use Windows run: `$env:EDITOR="code --wait"; rails credentials:edit` If you use Linux run: `EDITOR="code --wait" bin/rails credentials:edit`
-4. Your editor will open a file, add at the bottom `devise_jwt_secret_key: <the key you copied in step 2>`
-5. Save the file and close the editor.
-New master.key, credentials.yml.enc files will be generated, and the key will be stored in `Rails.application.credentials.devise_jwt_secret_key`.
+3. Close the editor.
+New master.key, credentials.yml.enc files will be generated.

 ### Database Setup